tracigardner/tracigardner.github.io/_posts/2018-07-03-1tutorial-post.md

 <h2>What to Wear</h2>
 <ul class="listDS">
   <li>Wear the kind of clothes that you would wear to work or to an interview.
 Be professional.</li>
-  <li>Alternately, if you are using a photo that shows yourself at work, the clothes that you wear in the workplace are fine (e.g., no one expects someone working a construction site to wear a suit).</li>
+  <li>Alternately, if you are using a photo that shows yourself at work, the clothes that you wear in the workplace are fine (e.g., no one expects someone working a construction site to wear a suit).
+Just be sure that the job matches your career ambitions.</li>
   <li>If you are pursuing a military career or currently in the Corps, a photo in your uniform works for this assignment. </li>
   <li>Don’t use a photo in which you are wearing formalwear.
 Ring Dance, prom, or wedding photos of you in a tux or evening gown are not  appropriate.
 Your readers will know you are trying to make-do with a photo that was clearly for another purpose. </li>
 </ul>